Administration of justice

 • registration of trusts, tutors and curators administration of the Guardian’s Fund (minors and people with mental disabilities).

+The Master’s Office has five main divisions, which are all aimed at protecting the financial interests of people whose assets or interests are, for various reasons, managed by others.
 As part of the turnaround strategy in the Master’s Office, there has been a special focus on training frontline officials.
 The Master’s Office is also investigating methods to deliver a more efficient and effective service to the public through the Internet.

 Integrated Case-Flow Management Framework